JoergHeseler/gltf-metadata-extractor-for-archivematica/README.md

-# ⚠️ Warning: Experimental Project ⚠️<br><br>glTF Metadata Extractor for Archivematica
+# glTF Metadata Extractor for Archivematica

 This repository provides a script to extract metadata from Graphics Language Transmission Format (glTF) files in [Archivematica](https://www.archivematica.org/) using the official [glTF-Validator](https://github.com/KhronosGroup/glTF-Validator/releases) tool.